Edinbro/Scotland_yard/README.md

-# Scotland_yard
+# Scotland Yard
-A little C++ tool to replace the playing cards in Scotland Yard
+A little C++ tool to replace the playing cards of the board game Scotland Yard

-Still a little buggy every now and then
+Still a little buggy every now and then.

 Short designations for the transport modes:
 t = taxi